Soldier

 Direct Application

 You can apply directly to join the army.
-You don't need any specific qualifications unless you're applying for a technical role like engineering or communications.
+You do not need any specific qualifications unless you're applying for a technical role like engineering or communications.

 You'll also need to be: